devendrad-cuelogic/Zimplistic/README.md

 ## Usage
 - Go to `http://localhost:3000/rotimatic` and `http://localhost:3000/dashboard`
-- Either from `http://localhost:3000/mobile` or using android mobile app send one of the available comamnds described in Available commands
+- Either from `http://localhost:3000/mobile` or using android mobile app send one of the available commands described in Available Commands section
 - See it reflect on dashboard and rotimatic machine modules

-## Available commands to send to machine
+## Available Commands to send to machine
 - `ON DEVICE`
 - `OFF DEVICE`
 - `COOK <num_of_rotis>`